 One day as we were talking on the phone the concept of “saying what was on our mind” came up.
 We were discussing some sort of misunderstanding between the two of us.
 One of us had done or said something that the other had interpreted as meaning one thing when in fact the intention of the other person had been something entirely different.
 It was a minor issue but as we sat talking about it we realized how easy it is to misinterpret each other’s behavior or words.

 We realized how dangerous this is.
-Our minds get carried away and then we make decisions based on inaccurate assumptions and create unnecessary conflict in our relationship.
+Our minds get carried away and then we act out of inaccurate assumptions and create unnecessary conflict in our relationship.
 In that moment we agreed to always be upfront with each other regarding our thoughts.
 We also agreed that we would bring up any unpleasant emotions we were feeling.
 If I felt irritated or unappreciated I would say so.
 If he felt ignored or frustrated he would tell me about it.
 Anything that ordinarily we would refrain from saying we agreed to say.
 Not only did this allow each of us the freedom to speak our minds.
 It also freed us from wondering if the other person was upset because we knew if that were the case the other would tell us so.